jackdoe/roblox-python-tower-defense/README.md

 - Stack debuffs before SHOCK for multiplicative damage!
 - SHOCK teleports bot to target, then consumes all cargo
 - Bots can `teleport([0,0])` to instantly return to core
-- Higher gundam range = less damage (40 / range multiplier)
+- Lower range = more damage (40/range).
+Power boosts both damage and range.
 - Check `enemy.is_boss` to prioritize threats
 - Use `B1.carrying` to coordinate between units